 is a matrix element from mth row and nth column

+In case of spatial expansion, NSTS = 1 ≤ NTX, the spatial mapping matrix is defined as the column vector composed of all ones of size NTX by 1.
+The spatial expansion is performed by application of CSD over different transmit chains as defined in 29.5.10.

 The EDMG-STF field is composed of 18 repetitions of followed by one with inverse sign .
 The waveform for the EDMG-STF field, , is defined as .
 Note that sequence is defined for 0 ≤ n ≤ 128×NCB – 1.
 For other values of n, is set to 0.

 Editor: introduce changes on p 479, line 5 as specified below

 The EDMG-CEF field transmit waveform in time domain shall be defined at the EDMG SC chip rate Fc EDMG and chip time duration Tc EDMG.
-The EDMG-CEF field is composed of subfields and nth subfield for the iTXth transmit chain is defined as follows:
+The EDMG-CEF field is composed of subfields for the iTXth transmit chain is defined as follows:

 where: